Rick Witter

-Richard James Witter (born 23 November 1972) is an English singer/songwriter, best known as the frontman of York band Shed Seven.
+Richard James Witter (born 23 November 1972) is an English singer and songwriter, best known as the frontman of York band Shed Seven.

 He was educated at Huntington School, York.

 Professional career

 Rick Witter formed his first band with schoolfriend Paul Banks in 1986, while still in his teens, and played in various local bands, including Brockley Haven, with Banks, Tom Gladwin and John Leach.

 Shed Seven

 In 1990, Witter, along with Gladwin, John's brother, drummer Alan Leach and guitarist Joe Johnson, formed Shed Seven.
 Rick signed his first record deal with the band in 1993.
 Just prior to signing their six-album deal with Polydor Records, Banks joined the line-up as their new lead guitarist, replacing the departing Joe Johnson.
 Rick spent the following 10 years recording and touring with the band, co-writing many of the band's songs.
 From 1994 to 2003 the group had 15 consecutive Top 40 hits in the UK Singles Chart.